 I've thought about what Mr M and Go Car Credit have said.
 The first thing for me to say is that this wasn't simply a case of Go Car Credit relying on what Mr M said at face value before deciding to lend to him.
-It obtained a quite a bit of information from Mr M while considering the application.
+It obtained a quite a bit of information from Mr M while considering his applications.
+Indeed, the second time it asked Mr M for more to support what he said than on the first occasion.

-As Mr M has pointed out he did have a history of difficulties with credit, but I don't think that this meant that Mr M's previous difficulties with credit meant that Go Car Credit should simply have assumed that he wouldn't be able to make his payments here.
-Nonetheless, given what it saw on the credit searches it carried out, there is a reasonable argument for saying that it would have been reasonable and proportionate for Go Car Credit to have found out more about Mr M's actual regular living expenses.
+As Mr M has pointed out he did have a history of difficulties with credit, but I don't think that Mr M's previous difficulties with credit, in itself, meant that Go Car Credit should simply have assumed that he wouldn't be able to make his payments, in the way that Mr M's suggested.

+Nonetheless, given what it saw on the credit searches it carried out, unlike our investigator I do think that there is an argument for saying that it would have been reasonable and proportionate for Go Car Credit to have found out more about Mr M's actual regular living expenses before it provided either of these agreements to him.
+So I'm not entirely persuaded that the checks carried out here were reasonable and proportionate.

-In order to consider what finding out more about Mr M's actual regular living expenses is likely to have shown, I've considered the information Mr M has provided about his circumstances at the time.
+In order to consider what finding out more about Mr M's actual regular living expenses is likely to have shown Go Car Credit (and therefore what reasonable and proportionate checks are likely to have shown it), I've considered the information Mr M has provided about his circumstances at the respective times.

 To be clear, I've not carried out a forensic analysis of the bank statements provided in order to determine whether the loan payments were affordable for Mr M. I've simply considered what Go Car Credit is likely to have done if it obtained the information it is arguable it should have obtained - Mr M's actual regular living costs - here.

-I say this because this information provided does appear to show that when Mr M's committed regular living expenses and existing credit commitments were deducted from his monthly income, he did have the funds, at the time at least, to sustainably make the repayments due under this agreement.
+I say this because this information provided does appear to show that when Mr M's committed regular living expenses and existing credit commitments were deducted from his monthly income, he did have the funds to sustainably make the repayments due under these agreements, at least at the time that he entered into them.

-It's clear that any difficulty Mr M would have making his payments wasn't to do with his committed expenditure, it as to do with his gambling.
-I accept it's possible - but by no means certain - that if Go Car Credit had obtained Mr M's bank statements it may have chosen not to lend to him because of this.
+I appreciate that Mr M's circumstances may have been worse than what was apparent in the information that Go Car Credit gathered in October 2021 and April 2023 and in terms of what Mr M had declared.
+And having looked at his bank statements, I do have some idea why it may have proved more problematic for Mr M to make his payments than he'd expected.
+I also accept it's possible - but by no means certain - that if Go Car Credit had obtained Mr M's bank statements it may have chosen not to lend to him because of this.

-However, as obtaining bank statements wasn't the only way for Go Car Credit to find out about Mr M's actual regular living expenses, I'm not persuaded that any gambling is particularly relevant here - this is particularly as Mr M received a vehicle (which he couldn't gamble) rather than cash funds.
-Therefore, I'm not persuaded that Go Car Credit carrying out further checks here, in the way that it is arguable it should have done, would have resulted in it making a different lending decision in this instance.
+However, as obtaining bank statements wasn't the only way for Go Car Credit to find out about Mr M's actual regular living expenses, I'm not persuaded that ait could have reasonably seen what I now have - this is particularly as Mr M received a vehicle (which he couldn't gamble) rather than cash funds.
+Therefore, I'm not persuaded that Go Car Credit carrying out further checks here, in the way that it is arguable it should have done, would have resulted in it making a different lending decision on either occasion.